 If this sounds like a great idea for both renters and owners as a way to make money while your car would normally be sitting idle, remember, there is some risk involved in terms of auto insurance and you’ll want to do your research before potentially exposing yourself to a financial loss.

 Beware of the Risks:

-	Auto insurance policies vary by state, so you’ll want to do your research to determine how car sharing affects your auto insurance.
-Both Getaround and Turo offer insurance, from basic to premium packages, so be sure to review them to protect yourself.
-Additionally, many consumers believe that they’re entirely covered by their credit card or personal insurance, and that’s not always the case.
+Auto insurance laws vary by state, so you’ll want to do your research to determine how car sharing affects your auto insurance.
+Both Getaround and Turo offer insurance, from basic to premium packages, so be sure to review them.
+Additionally, many consumers believe that they’re entirely covered by their credit card or personal auto insurance, and that’s not always the case.
 Before participating in a P2P program, you’ll want to speak with your auto insurance agent, credit card company, and read the fine print of both your policy and the P2P program’s policy to ensure you’re covered.
-Accidents do happen, and if you’re not properly covered, you may be liable for a range of incidents, from simple repairs to bodily injuries and medical bills.
+Accidents do happen, and if you’re not properly covered, you may be liable for a range of incidents, from simple repairs to injuries and medical bills.

 Most car insurance policies extend coverage to anyone that the car owner allows to drive their vehicle.
 However, rarely, if ever, is permissive use extended for commercial use.
 If the P2P program you’re participating in doesn’t offer insurance coverage for those driving your vehicle, take the time to research your options.
-Consider buying commercial insurance, if applicable, or find a way to vet the renter’s car insurance.
+Consider buying commercial auto insurance, if applicable.

 Your auto insurance premium is based on your personal use of the car.
 Beware that car sharing exposes your car to greater risk with unfamiliar drivers, more time in traffic, and locations you may not usually drive in.
 There is the possibility that your premium will increase if your car is in an accident while it’s rented.